-John Mee’s ability to forecast the trajectory of new technologies stems from his expertise as a seasoned observer and forecaster of technology trends, which he acquired while managing long range product planning and development for a Fortune 500 global technology company.
+Mr. Mee’s ability to forecast the trajectory of new technologies stems from his expertise as a seasoned observer and forecaster of technology trends, which he acquired while managing long range product planning and development for a Fortune 500 global technology company.
 His rare, high-level industry perspective provides penetrating insights into the coming genetic engineering revolution.

 The Genetic Age dawning today will experience a power growth curve like the one the Information Age has enjoyed over the last six decades.
-Computers changed the world, and forward-thinking families who took early positions in the emerging computer industry were lifted into eminence.
+Computers changed the world, and forward-thinking families who took early positions in the budding computer industry were lifted into eminence.

 Genetic engineering is the new frontier.
 New technologies are being developed to apply the power of genetic engineering to improving human cognition.
 Mr. Mee’s research institute has prepared a Cognitive Economics market intelligence report to help visionary leaders understand how to leverage these new technologies to enrich humanity's cognitive capital around the world.
 Times like this of great transition are often rife with opportunity.
 An entirely new field is emerging to leverage the power of CRISPR to transform human cognitive ability, and genomic engineering will eventually become one of the world’s largest industries.